vinepb/vinepb/README.md

 ## About me 👨‍💻

 - I am an Electrical Engineer ([USP](https://www5.usp.br)) with a Master's Degree in Embedded Systems ([UFSC](https://ufsc.br)).
-- Currently working as an Embedded Software Engineer at [GE Vernova](https://www.gevernova.com).
+- Currently working as an Software Engineer at [eero](https://eero.com).
 - Learning iOS/macOS development on the side.

 ## Programming languages 🚀